flutter/flutter/CONTRIBUTING.md

  * `git remote add upstream git@github.com:flutter/flutter.git` (So that you fetch from the master repository, not your clone, when running `git fetch` et al.)
- * Run `./dev/update_packages.py` This will fetch all the Dart packages that Flutter depends on.
+ * Run `dart ./dev/update_packages.dart` This will fetch all the Dart packages that Flutter depends on.
 You can replicate what this script does by running `pub get` in each directory that contains a `pubspec.yaml` file.
  * Add this repository's `bin` directory to your path.
 That will let you use the